 Zero ohm resistors are used for connecting various traces with different names to the same point.
 They are especially used for keeping analog, power and chassis grounds apart.
 As per the graphic to the right showing R30.
-In the writer's case, this is in their parts library as part type RSMOR-0805.
-This is to be used on both through copper belonging to no traces on Layer 10 of the PCB as you can see in the Layer Selection window on the right.
-The layer number does not matter as long as the layer used is not used for anything else.
+This is in the parts library as part type RSMOR-0805.
+This is to be used on both through hole and surface mount PCBs as no actual part is stuffed.

 Looking at R30, a light blue band can be seen connecting the pads.
-This is a piece of